digital-wolf-farm/html-css-style-guide/styleguide/intro/3-usage.md

             "stylelint-fix": "stylelint \"src/**/*.css\" --fix",
             ```

             Of course, path have to be adjusted to your project directory structure.
 Command above will lint all CSS files in all directories located in `src` directory.
-Second command will fix stylesheets for rules with auto fix option - see [documentation](https://stylelint.io/user-guide/rules).
+Second command will fix stylesheets for rules with auto fix option - see [documentation](https://stylelint.io/user-guide/rules/list).

-        * If work with SCSS files (what are `*.scss` files will be explained in chapter about Sass):
+        * If work with SCSS files (what are `*.scss` files will be explained in chapter about Sass, how to start using Sass in own project - open appendix):

             ```json
             "stylelint": "stylelint \"src/**/*.scss\" --syntax scss",